seanthony/python_excel_show_n_tell_example/readme.md

     * this uses an if...exists else...write to save on processing time
 * using json files for file settings
 * using github for version control (hiding sensitive info in the .gitignore)
+* easily creating replicas of the reports with filtered data sets

 ## note